xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 - Explanation Fidelity Distortion
 - Synthetic Structure Fidelity Failure

-These should be treated as stable enough to appear in the atlas core, while still leaving room for further thickening through patch mode.
+These should be treated as stable enough to appear in the Atlas core, while still leaving room for further thickening through patch mode.

 ---

-## 9. High-Value Subtree Layer v1
+## 9. High-value subtree layer v1 🌲

 The following subtrees are treated as the first frozen high-value subtree layer.